 2. Identify Target Customers

 Your product or service cannot possibly be all things to all people.
+There is so much noise online today and that makes it even more crucial to identify who your ideal target audience is.
 Until you accept the notion that you must keep your market focus tight, you’ll constrict your business’ ability to grow.

 Once you know more about who you want to reach, you can use data to laser target your message.
 Facebook is invaluable for exploring audiences that are interested in your product or service.